entropicalabs/openqaoa/README.md

 ## Running the tests

-To run the test just type `pytest tests/.` from the project's root folder.
-Bear in mind that `test_pyquil_qvm.py` requires an active `qvm` (see righetti's documentation [here](https://pyquil-docs.rigetti.com/en/v3.1.0/qvm.html)), and `test_qpu_qiskit.py` and `test_qpu_auth.py` require a valid IBMQ token in the file `tests/credentials.json`
+To run the test, first, make sure to have installed all the optional testing dependencies by running `pip install .[tests]` (note, the braket must to be escaped if you are using the popular zsh shell), and then just type `pytest tests/.` from the project's root folder.
+Bear in mind that `test_pyquil_qvm.py` requires an active `qvm` (see Rigetti's documentation [here](https://pyquil-docs.rigetti.com/en/v3.1.0/qvm.html)), and `test_qpu_qiskit.py` and `test_qpu_auth.py` require a valid IBMQ token in the file `tests/credentials.json`.

 ## Contributing and feedback

 If you find any bugs or errors, have feature requests, or code you would like to contribute, feel free to open an issue or send us a pull request on GitHub.

 We are always interested to hear about projects built with EntropicaQAOA.
-If you have an application you’d like to tell us about, drop us an email at openqaoa@entropicalabs.com.
+If you have an application you'd like to tell us about, drop us an email at openqaoa@entropicalabs.com.